awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

            1. Expand the **Optional configuration settings**\.

            1. Enter the JSON key `"enableNetworkPolicy":` and value `"true"` in **Configuration values**\.
 The resulting text must be a valid JSON object\.
 If this key and value are the only data in the text box, surround the key and value with curly braces `{}`\.
-The following example shows both network policy and the network policy logs are enabled:
+The following example shows network policy is enabled:

               ```
-              {
-                                            "enableNetworkPolicy": "true",
-                                            "nodeAgent": {
-                                            "enableCloudWatchLogs": "true"
-                                            }
-                                            }
+              { "enableNetworkPolicy": "true" }
               ```

               The following screenshot shows an example of this scenario\.